 Oxigén/ Oxygen

 In Pálffy Tibor’s reading, Ivan Vyrypaev’s play is not simply a text for the stage, it rather turns into a dialogue partner, leading a relationship with the characters in the cast.
-This seemingly paradoxical situation is relevant to the very stakes of the staging at the Támasi Áron Theater, that of retracing Treplev’s metaphor of the search for new forms, appropriate for the present time.
+This seemingly paradoxical situation is relevant to the very stakes of the staging at the Támasi Áron theatre, that of retracing Treplev’s metaphor of the search for new forms, appropriate for the present time.
 The result is a composition of an elaborate quality of sound and image, delightfully fluid in its form, with surprising reliefs, provoking dreamlike pulsations, but also cold, frontal meditations on the real.
 Atypical, strange and difficult to define, Oxygen could in fact be an echo coming from the future of performance art.

 Scorpia neîmblânzită / The Untamed Shrew

-The Untamed Shrew, rewritten by Maria Manolescu Borșa and director Leta Popescu for the National Theater Cluj, polemically reinterprets the Shakespearean text from a feminist perspective.
+The Untamed Shrew, rewritten by Maria Manolescu Borșa and director Leta Popescu for the National theatre Cluj, polemically reinterprets the Shakespearean text from a feminist perspective.
 The performance deconstructs the relationship between the characters, swinging between affirming and denying of the patriarchal tradition of the female-male power relationship inside society and inside the couple.
 Consistent with her yearlong directorial project, Leta Popescu associates her laboratory of contemporary retrieval of popular theatre forms with producing dramatic texts nurtured by the themes of the present.

 Seaside Stories